Infectious Waste Spreading Prion Disease

 “This is the first time that prions have been detected in human urine,” Dr. Soto told Neurology Today.

 Soto failed to reference urine and blood studies performed earlier by Ruth Gabizon in 2001 and Reichl in 2002.
 These studies also detected prions in bodily fluids.
-Despite that detail, Soto’s findings can help focus global attention on the exploding prion problem.
+Despite that detail, Soto’s findings can help focus global attention on the exploding prion problem and the mismanagement.

-Additional research has determined that the prion pathogen spreads through feces, saliva, blood, milk, soil, water and the tissue of infected animals and humans.
 If a single person with prion disease discharges bodily fluids or feces into a public sewer system, that sewage system is permanently infected and the amount of contamination will multiply and intensify daily.
-Everything discharged from that sewage system—reclaimed water and biosolids—can spread the contamination even further.
+Prions migrate, mutate and multiply.
+There are millions of mutations of prions today and there will be millions more tomorrow.
+No two cases of prion disease are identical.

 Because of these factors and others, we have an epidemic of prion disease exploding around the world right now.
 The epidemic is worse in some regions of the world than others.
 For example, the death rate for Alzheimer’s is higher in Finland than any other country in the world.
 Iceland and the United States are runners up.
 In fact, the death rate for Alzheimer’s is higher in Washington state than any other known region in the world.
 These vast discrepancies can only be explained by environmental factors, including food, water and air pathways.
 Sewage disposal that contaminates local food and water supplies is likely part of the problem.